 - The product does not perform as advertised.

 - Emphasize your desire to solve the problem and have a positive relationship with the business.
-For example:

 - You are a repeat customer of the business and you have been satisfied with the service until now.
 You would like to resolve this issue so that the relationship can continue.